ODM2/ODM2/README.md

 For more information about the project, visit the [wiki](https://github.com/UCHIC/ODM2/wiki).

+### View Documentation of ODM2 Concepts ###

+For more information on ODM2 concepts, examples, best practices, etc., visit the [Documentation](https://github.com/UCHIC/ODM2/wiki/documentation) page on the wiki.

-### View HTML based documentation of the ODM2 schema ###
+### View Diagrams and Documentation of the ODM2 Schema ###

-Documentation and schema diagrams for the current version of the ODM2 schema is at:
+Schema diagrams for the current version of the ODM2 schema are at:

 * [Current Version](http://uchic.github.io/ODM2/schemas/ODM2_Current/)